jacklotusho/MVSCommand/README.md

 Note that _git pull_ will put the files into the zFS file system in ASCII.
 You can either iconv the files to EBCDIC if you don't want to push any changes, or set the following environment variables to work in ASCII
 ```
 export _BPXK_AUTOCVT=ON
+unset _BPX_SHAREAS # NOTE: This must be UNSET to have mvscmd/mvscmdauth to work (an issue is open)
 export _CEE_RUNOPTS='FILETAG(AUTOCVT,AUTOTAG) POSIX(ON)'
 export _TAG_REDIR_ERR=txt
 export _TAG_REDIR_IN=txt